wizarddos/blog/_posts/2024-04-19-why-some-elements-dont-have-ending-tag.md

 This might be disappointing but... **use whatever you want to**!

+If you write HTML properties without quotes, then omiting that slash will be safer choice

-For some people, not writing that slash can save time Some people prefer the trailing slash because it makes the code more readable, as it clearly marks the end of the tag.
+Yet, for some people, not writing it can save time Others prefer the trailing slash, as it makes the code more readable.
+It clearly marks the end of the tag.

 Personally, I'm a fan of a second option